pageton/gotd-helper/README.md

-# gotd-session-storage
+# gotd-helper

 ## Overview
-`gotd-session` is a lightweight Go library designed to facilitate session management for the gotd Telegram client.
+`gotd-helper` is a lightweight Go library designed to facilitate session management for the gotd Telegram client.
 It offers flexible session storage solutions, including SQLite and in-memory options, and supports importing and converting session data from popular Telegram clients like Telethon and Pyrogram.

 ## Features
 - Session storage implementations for gotd client.